 Do your research

 However, you have to do your own research before trading because no one else can make trading decisions for you.
-At this point, you have learned about all of the basic trading tools and terminology except for how to navigate trading fees, which we will outline in our next lesson.
+At this point, you have learned about all of the basic trading tools and terminology except for how to navigate trading fees.

 Are you ready to buy cryptocurrencies?Get started now